-Your boat is equipped with a gray water/condensate sump which can be accessed through the hatch in the floor of the cabin in front of the galley (See fig. 3.3.1)
+Your boat is equipped with a gray water sump located under a hatch on the floor of the cabin (See fig. 3.3.1).

-.
-Gray water from the galley, shower, condensate from the cabin air conditioner and freezer plates all drain into the sump.
+Gray water from the shower & vanity, water from the water heater drain, optional a/c and freezer plate condensation collect in the sump.

-The sump contains its own automatic pump to discharge water when there is enough water in the sump to raise the float switch and start the pump.
+The sump contains its own automatic pump.
+When there is enough water in the sump to raise the float switch and start the pump the water is discharged through the thru hull drain (See fig. 2.7.1).